|

 The theory of coding of combinatorial sources was suggested.

-(a combinatorial source is defined as the set of infinite sequences whereas probability distribution are not considered.
+(a combinatorial source is defined simply as a set of infinite sequences; so this is non-probabilistic

-For ex., the set of all infinite text in English (or C++) is the combinatorial source).
+For example, the set of all infinite text in English (or C++) is a combinatorial source).

-It is shown that the Hausdorff Dimension plays a rule of the Shannon entropy for combinatorial sources (when the entropy does not exist).
+It is shown that the Hausdorff Dimension plays the role of the Shannon entropy for combinatorial sources (when the entropy does not exist).

 1988---

-It was shown that the problem of universal coding and (universal) prediction are very close from mathematical point of
+It was shown that the problems of universal coding and (universal) prediction are very close from mathematical point of

 view.

-In fact, it was the first paper when universal prediction was considered.
+In fact, it was the first paper where universal prediction was considered.

 1989 ---

-The new structure for maintaining of commutative probabilities was suggested
+The new structure for maintaining commutative probabilities was suggested

 in my papers [12-14].